twada/stringifier/README.md

 - Circular reference handling

-Please note that `stringifier` is a beta version product.
 Pull-requests, issue reports and patches are always welcomed. `stringifier` is a spin-off product of [power-assert](http://github.com/twada/power-assert) project.

 API